withfatpanda/illuminate-wordpress/README.md

 });
 ```

-The functions `Router::get`, `Router::post`, `Router::put`, and
-`Router::delete` (among others) are each keyed to the request method
-used to make the request; if `GET /wp-json/your-plugin/v1/option/foo`
-is requested, that first function will be invoked, bound by `Router::get`.

-The `Route::when` function
+The example above introduces the function `Route::when`.

-allows you to dictate whether or not the endpoint can be reached by
+`Route::when` is used to dictate whether or not the endpoint can be reached by
-the current user. `Route::args` allows you to specify the arguments
+the current user.
+Here we are using WordPress' ACL API to restrict
-an endpoint receives, validating their content using the simple,
-stackable syntax provided by the Laravel [Validation component](https://laravel.com/docs/5.3/validation).
+access to this endpoint to users who have the `administrator` role.

 ### Working data without context-switching

+More examples coming soon.